PrestaShop/docs/contribute/contribution-guidelines/compatible-licenses.md

 - CC-by-sa
 - Unlicense

-In general, public domain is not acceptable, as it doesn't exist in all jurisdictions or countries.
+In general, public domain is not acceptable, as it does not exist in all jurisdictions or countries.

 ## Special clauses